Smooth cuboids in group theory: Introduction

 Theorems~\ref{mainthm:sat} and~\ref{mainthm:aut} and \cref{cor:POFS} concern the groups from \cref{sec:G_EP}, which might not appear to be representative of the class of $E$-groups.
 However, up to equivalence, which we define in \cref{sec:determinantal}, these groups seem to occur with probability $1/2$ in the precise sense explained in \cref{sec:implementation}.

 One of the main tools we use to extract the core geometric properties of the groups $\GP_{E, P}(\ff)$ is the adjoint algebra, which has recently been used to understand the structure of $p$-groups~\cite{BOW/19, BrooksbankWilson/12}.
 We define adjoint algebras in \cref{sec:adj-algebras}, but remark that their isomorphism types are polynomial-time computable isomorphism invariants of $p$-groups since they are constructed by solving linear systems.
 With the notation from \cref{sec:adj-algebras}, \cref{mainthm:adj} follows from combining the more general \cref{thm:reducible-adjoints} with \cref{prop:JP-adj}.
 The relevance of $\cor{O}$ being a flex point is explained in \cref{rmk:flex}.
+In \cref{mainthm:adj}, we use the fact that a smooth cubic in the projective plane with a marked rational point has the structure of an elliptic curve.